samaea/AzureDevOpsAppService/readme.md

 6. Return to your local git cmd and in the folder where you want to place the repo run the command

-         git clone <the copied URL for your VSTS repo>
+         git clone <the copied URL for your Azure DevOps repo>

     ![](./assets/cicdquickstart-jan2018/VSTS_clonerepo3.png)